 Although UTM is not an attendance-taking school, the instructors are all required to report whether all students on their rosters have attended classes (or have turned in assignments through Canvas if taking online classes) at least one time prior to the final day to add/drop (usually the 5th day after classes begin).
 Failure to begin attendance in one or more classes will be reported to the Financial Aid and Scholarships Office as a "no show" and financial aid recipients will have their aid adjusted accordingly may cause a reduction in financial aid.

-The Bursar’s Office will continue to deliver refunds based on excess aid beginning the second day of classes.
-The amount of excess aid will be based on your ORIGINAL enrollment level.
+The Bursar’s Office will continue to deliver refunds based on excess aid beginning beginning the 3rd week of classes.
+The amount of excess aid will be based on your enrollment on the 15th day of classes.

 ENROLLMENT STATUS FOR ALL FEDERAL TITLE IV FUNDS (FEDERAL DIRECT LOANS, PELL GRANT, FSEOG, TEACH, PERKINS, FEDERAL WORK STUDY) ARE BASED ON HOURS YOU ARE TAKING THAT ARE IN YOUR PROGRAM OF STUDY.